If you have ever been injured in an accident in New York, it is imperative that you gather information about what happens next as quickly as possible.

 If you have latent injuries that only show up 24-36 hours later.
 Do not neglect symptoms that are unfamiliar, or pain that appears hours later.
 Report any symptoms to your doctor, however slight.
 Serious back injuries can start out as nothing more than a simple ache, but left untreated they can cause major health difficulties.
 Furthermore, if you do have problems, your insurance company will need proof that the problems were diagnosed and treated promptly, and that the problems were related to the accident.

 You may wish to contact an experienced car accident lawyer immediately.
 He or she may wish to examine the evidence at the site and gather as much information as possible.

 The initial consultation is always FREE.
-If the case is pursued there is no legal fee unless we are successful in getting you money.
-We handle all personal injury cases in Nassau County, Queens County, Bronx County, Kings (Brooklyn) County, New York (Manhattan) County and Suffolk County.
+For Commercial Litigation and Personal Injury Law cases, there is no legal fee unless we are successful in getting you money.